CasperDash/casper-storage/document/01-casper-storage-design.md

 - user: manage user's information, HD wallet and legacy wallets, enriched wallet information (name, icon, etc)
 - wallet: import and export HD wallet (or legacy wallets) from/to keys
 - cryptography: utilities to encrypt, decrypt data and security related tools
-- storage: provide the ability to store key-value pairs, depending on environments (web or mobile)
+- storage: provides the ability to store key-value pairs, depending on environments (web or mobile)

 ## Architecture overview